 - Interrupt the pattern of white silence by speaking openly with family, friends, and colleagues about what you’re doing and learning in the 21-Day Challenge.

-- Find a local group, such as a YWCA, who’s doing racial justice work and support them through donating your time, money, and other resources.
+- Find organizations such as The Privilege Institute, your local YWCA, and other non-profits doing racial justice work and support them through donating your time, money, and other resources.

 Reflecting and Journaling is a crucial piece of the challenge.
 Plan to take time everyday to reflect on what you choose to do, what you’re learning, and how you are feeling.
 Difficult emotions such as shame and anger, though uncomfortable to feel, can guide you to deeper self-awareness about how power and privilege impacts you and the people in your life.
 At the very least, use the “Reflect” space on the below tracking tool.